 Maeve Butler, Assistant Director, Réalta/Waterford Healing Arts

-The previous tagline was: Artist, Writer, Puppet Designer; The Now: Artist in care.
+The previous tagline: Artist, Writer, Puppet Designer.
+Now: Artist in care.
 This is my story

 Looking back over my (creative) life I realise that my love and need to use my creative mind can be traced back to my early childhood in the Netherlands.
 In terms of making, the lack of funds for materials or a formal arts education led to freedom of expression as well as not having any constraints in the ‘proper’ use of materials or work methods.
 I realise that this is evident in my sculptures and puppetry.
 The love of words also came early.
 My most cherished places being private or public libraries.